RainbowMiner/RainbowMiner/README.md

 RainbowMiner has a configuration function built-in: to change any parameter of the script, press key "**C**", while the script is running.
 **There is no more need to edit the following config files directly.**

-Config files are found in directory "Config\"
+Config files are found in directory `Config`

 - config.txt = general settings, wallet, etc.
 - pools.config.txt = pool setup, set a different wallet, workername for each pool and coin
 - miners.config.txt = individually add arguments to miner (selected by name and device names and algorithm)